Placement Capacity

 Health and Safety Code Section 1505 – States that a licensing agency may authorize a foster family home to provide 24-hour care for up to eight foster children, for the purpose of placing siblings or half siblings together in foster care.
 This authorization may be granted only if certain conditions are met.

-Manual of Community Care Licensing, Title 22, Division 6, Chapter 9.5 80028 – Sets forth the number of children for whom the facility is licensed to provide care and supervision shall be determined on the basis of the application review by the licensing agency.
+Manual of Community Care Licensing, Title 22, Division 6, Chapter 9.5 89228 – Sets forth the number of children for whom the facility is licensed to provide care and supervision shall be determined on the basis of the application review by the licensing agency.

-Manual of Community Care Licensing, Title 22, Division 6, Chapter 9.5, Section 89224(b) – States that the licensing agency shall have the authority to waive or grant an exception to a specific regulation(s) if the request demonstrates how the intent of the regulation(s) will be met and under specific circumstances:
+Manual of Community Care Licensing, Title 22, Division 6, Chapter 9.5, Section 89224(b) – States that the licensing agency shall have the authority to waive or grant an exception to a specific regulation(s) if the request demonstrates how the intent of the regulation(s) will be met and under specific circumstances.

 Manual of Community Care Licensing, Title 22, Division 6, Chapter 9.5 Section 89228(a) – States that the number of children for whom the foster family home is licensed to provide care and supervision shall be established on the basis of the application review by the licensing agency and lists certain conditions that must be taken into consideration.

-Welfare and Institutions Code (WIC) Section 17710 – Provides the definition for “Child with special health care needs”.
+WIC Section 17710 – Provides the definition for “Child with special health care needs”.

 WIC Section 17732 – Sets forth limitations on the number of foster children residing in a specialized foster care home and the exceptions to the capacity limitations.